 Ultrasound is available at Lymington Hospital, Hythe Hospital and Romsey Hospital.

-The radiographer will explain the process and answer any questions patients may have about the scan.
+The technician will explain the process and answer any questions patients may have about the scan.

 Patients are asked to lie face up on a couch and the scanning arm passes over the body sending x-rays through the bones being tested, usually the hip and lower spine.

 THE SCANNER IS NOT A TUNNEL.
-The radiographer remains with the patient while the scanning is taking
+The technician remains with the patient while the scanning is taking

 place which takes approximately 15 minutes.
 There is no contact with the scanner and patients do not feel anything.

 - X-rays - We have X-Ray facilities at Lymington New Forest Community Hospital, Romsey Community Hospital and our recently opened Hythe Community Hospital.
 Our X-Ray service is a ‘booked appointment service’.
 Appointment letters will be sent to you, once your X-Ray referral form has been received.
 Please call 01590 663110 between 10am and 3pm for any queries.